 There didn’t really need to be a winner but there was – Soda and Jesse’s Childhood Cancer Association team put the runs on the board first thanks to plenty of runs from Jesse and 75-year-old Clive Lloyd.
 Jess and Leo’s CanTeen side couldn’t quite reach the target despite some big hitting from Tony Modra, Darren Lehmann and Sophie Devine.

-This fantastic event raised much-need awareness about children and families battling childhood cancer, and we sincerely thank the team at the Governor of South Australia, Mix102.3, Soda and Jess, and game sponsors, Thomas Farms and OTR.
+This fantastic event raised much-needed awareness about children and families battling childhood cancer, and we sincerely thank the team at the Governor of South Australia, Mix102.3, Soda and Jess, and game sponsors, Thomas Farms and OTR.

 WATCH THE HIGHLIGHTS VIDEOS